useomni/omni-web/README.md

 ## Overview

-useOmni is a Ui library used to build user interfaces for Rocket related projects.
+useOmni is a Ui library used to build user interfaces for [Rocket Community](https://github.com/rocketmta) related projects.
 Here we provides the react components needed to build web applications

 The complete documentation can be found on the [storybook](https://omni-web-omega.vercel.app).